joanclarke/ToDo/README.md

 # to-do
-A todo list
+To Do list

-Steps
+The features on this To Do list are:
+This To Do App will enable users to do the following:

-Step 1: Create new list
+1: Create new task
-Step 2: View all lists
+2: View all tasks/items (To Do and Completed)
-Step 3: Display list
-Step 4: Rename list
-Step 5: Delete empty list
-Step 6: Create task
-Step 7: Mark task as complete
+3: Delete task
+4: Automatically delete empty task
-Step 8: Edit a task's content
+5: Edit a task's content
+6: Mark task as complete
-Step 9: Delete a task
+7: Delete task

+To be done:
+* Display list name
+* Rename list or make list name editable